learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

 1. We total up the pieces in each of the snacks on a vending machine "spinner"
 2. We "accumulate" that number to a grand total.

-Wouldn't the code be simpler if we had a method that could `total_snack_pieces_on_spinner`?
-For each spinner in the row we'd hand the spinner to our method and the method would return the total number of snacks on the spinner?
+This could would be simpler if we had a method that could `total_snack_pieces_on_spinner`.
+For each spinner in the row, we'd hand the spinner to our method, and the method would return the total number of snacks on the spinner.
 Then, we'd accumulate those returned spinner totals to a grand total.

-Beginners are often staggered by the idea we just presented, that we can just add code the thing into existence that would make our lives better.
+Beginners are often staggered by the idea we just presented: that we can just code into existence things we wish we had.
 But ...
 Yes!
 We can!
 And we should!
+It's strange, many beginners understand _how_ to write methods but have an "Ah-hah!" moment when they realize that _we_ don't serve the methods, the methods serve _us_.

-We'll call this method `total_snack_pieces_on_spinner`.
-It will take as arguments
+Let's create the method `total_snack_pieces_on_spinner`.
+It will take as
+arguments:

 * the NDS
 * the row coordinate